hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

-All the actions performed on the console, like tracking tables/views/functions, creating relationships, configuring permissions, creating event triggers and remote schemas, etc. can be exported as a JSON file which can be version controlled.
-The content of this JSON file is called "Hasura metadata".
+All the actions performed on the console, like tracking tables/views/functions, creating relationships, configuring permissions, creating event triggers and remote schemas, etc. can be exported as a JSON/yaml metadata file which can be version controlled.
 The metadata file can be later imported to another Hasura instance to get the same configuration.
-You can also manually edit the JSON file to add more objects to it and then use it to update the instance.
+You can also manually edit the metadata file to add more objects to it and then use it to update the instance.

 Exporting Hasura metadata